List of A.T.O.M. characters: King

 Crey "King" Kingston (voiced by Aldis Hodge) is nineteen years old and is the oldest member of the team.
-He is a gentle giant with superhuman strength who is skilled in various forms of Wrestling such as Greco-Roman wrestling, submission wrestling and pro-wrestling.
+He is a gentle giant with superhuman strength who is skilled in various forms of wrestling such as Greco-Roman wrestling, submission wrestling and pro-wrestling.
 King can rip through doors and walls with little effort; his power equals that of Axel when Axel uses his Jo-Lan special attacks.
 King also is tech savvy with computers, which he has shown on more than one occasion.

 His father brought him to Blue Pines National Park in the outskirts of Landmark City.
 The experience changed him to the King that he is now.
-King also loves animals except for butterflies, which he is afraid of.
-He would almost go postal when animals are being mistreated in any way.
-King also has numerous exotic pets including a cat, Sparky the gopher, Clarence the Brazilian tree frog who turned out to be female and had many babies, Benny the porcupine and Fluffy the bat.
-He has also temporarily housed other animals at various periods of time and loves to nurse them back to health.
+King also loves animals and has had many exotic pets, including Sparky (a gopher), Clarence (a tree frog), Benny (a porcupine), and Fluffy (a bat).
+King has also temporarily housed other animals at various periods of time and loves to nurse them back to health.

-King has a big appetite and eats enormous portions of food.
-His favorite eating establishment is "Captain Doughnut".
-Although he gets along pretty well with everyone on the team, Axel seems to be his closest friend.
-He is also the wrestling coach for the Landmark City School for the Gifted, his brother Duke's school.

-In Season 1, King has battled Flesh scores of times with King being the usual victor because he's smaller, smarter and sightly faster.
-He also has tangled with Vinnie Rossi, once when he was human winning the WWC world title in a wrestling match.
-Then when he changed into Mass, he barely defeated him in a hospital.

-King is bald-headed, but has a black goatee and green eyes, his Alpha Team uniform is white and orange.
-His personalized equipment include the Power Ram and the Thunderquad 3000.
-King has a big intermediate family with three brothers who in his words "eat like pigs".
-His catchphrase is: "Get out of my grill!".